puppetlabs/bolt/pre-docs/running_bolt_commands.md

 ### Requirements for scripts run on remote Windows systems

 Bolt supports the extensions `.ps1`, `.rb`, and `.pp`.
-To enable other file extensions, add them to your Bolt config, as follows:
+To enable other file extensions, add them to your Bolt configuration file, as follows:

 ```
 winrm: